phoebe-project/phoebe2-docs/api/phoebe.interactive_checks_off.md

 To manually run system checks at any time, you can call [phoebe.frontend.bundle.Bundle.run_checks](phoebe.frontend.bundle.Bundle.run_checks.md).

-By default, interactive checks is ON if running PHOEBE in an interactive console (or Jupyter notebook), but OFF if running in a script (to save time but also save confusing logger messages).
+By default, interactive checks is OFF (new in 2.4).

 See also:
 * [phoebe.interactive_checks_on](phoebe.interactive_checks_on.md)